- Simple AWS

 Let's do this section Q&A style, where my imaginary version of you asks questions in italics and I answer them.
 As always, if the real version of you has any questions, feel free to ask for real!

-Why did we use only one table instead of multiple ones?
+Why use only one table instead of multiple ones?

 Because our data is part of the same data set.
 The concept of Table in DynamoDB is comparable to the concept of Database in engines like Postgres or MySQL.
 If the data is related, and we need to query it together, it goes into the same DynamoDB Table.